MJbanner2

 Obama's Optimistic Economic Recovery Budget Plan

+We have reported about Obama's Economic Recovery plan in the past.
+Here is a breakdown of what it entails.
+Basically, he wants to start decreasing debt by spending more money.
+It goes without saying that many people have a problem with this theory.
+Congressional Republicans in particular have been tearing this plan to pieces claiming that spending money we don't have is not the way to help the economy recover.
 First of all, the President has very optimistic hopes for the economy.
 In a proposed budget plan, he expects to cut $4 trillion out of the country's deficit over the next ten years.
 The deficit would fall to $901 billion in 2013 and then $575 billion by 2018.
-However, in order to achieve this lofty goal, the administration wants to raise spending on programs that will supposedly kick-start the recovery process.
-The main focus is to build a "solid foundation of educating, innovating, and building," according to the administration.
+However, in order to achieve this lofty goal, the administration wants to raise spending on programs that will supposedly kick-start...

 Tuesday, February 14, 2012